ris0801/MessagingQueueSystem/README.md

 # Description
 MessagingQueueSystem is a simplified implementation of a messaging queue system inspired by Apache Kafka.
 The project is created for educational purposes to understand the inner workings of Kafka-like systems, including message persistence, topic and partitioning, consumer groups, offset management, and basic replication.

-Note: Note all of these functionalities meet the actual Kafka implementation.
+Note: Note all of these functionalities do not meet the actual Kafka implementation.
 This is just an inspiration and a personal project to understand the concepts.

 ## Table of Contents
 - [Installation](#installation)